BaptisteDurand/Qlik-CLI-for-OEM_PlatformOperations/ReadMe.md

 ## What is a common OEM use case

-As an OEM Partner, I need to be able to :
+As an OEM Partner, I need to :
 - To provision a tenant
-- To setup an interactive user to be able to login
+- To setup an interactive user to login
 - To setup a specific configuration (features, licences assignements, IDP, group provisioning,...)
-- To export from OEM master tenant an application and import/publish in a customer tenant
+- To export, import and publish an application from OEM master tenant to a customer tenant

 ![image](https://user-images.githubusercontent.com/24877503/202148698-f97b7ce6-13f7-458f-bc97-4e24b7180bfa.png)